 On the coast of the Atlantic Ocean, Fort Lauderdale is one of the most beautiful and exciting cities in Florida.
 In fact, Fort Lauderdale attracts over 10 million tourists every year, offering sun-soaked beaches and lots of things to do.
-VroomVroomVroom can help you find a rental car in Fort Lauterdale from top suppliers such as Enterprise, Avis, Budget, Thrifty, Dollar and Hertz.
-The city's history dates back to the Second Seminole War, a conflict between the U.S. government and Native Americans which lasted from 1835 to 1842.
-Major William Lauderdale commanded the soldiers who built the first fort.
+VroomVroomVroom can help you find a rental car in Fort Lauderdale from top suppliers such as Alamo, Avis, Budget, Enterprise, and Hertz.

 Today, visitors from around the world arrive in this gorgeous area, many through the terminals of Fort Lauderdale-Hollywood International Airport.
 The airport offers car rental at the Rental Car Center next to Terminal 1.
 It's just a free shuttle bus or a pedestrian bridge away.
 Customers don't need to travel off-site to pick up or drop off their cars with 12 rental car companies at hand!

 The peak season in Fort Lauderdale is between December and April when the weather is warm.
 Most people from the north flock here during that time of the year to escape the freezing winter temperature.
 Some of the biggest events are also held during the peak season including the Florida Renaissance Festival held every February and March and Wine & Culinary Celebration held the end of March.
 If you are planning to travel during summer and fall, make sure to be prepared for hurricanes and rain falls.